xz0127/tp/docs/UserGuide.md

 #### Archiving past appointments

-Nuudle automatically removes past appointments and archives them into an `archive` folder for your future reference.
+Nuudle automatically removes past appointments and saves them into an archive folder for your future reference.
 This is done automatically everytime you start up the Nuudle app.

-The appointments are grouped by their appointment months and are saved in Comma-Separated Values (CSV) files.
+The appointments are grouped by their appointment months and saved in respective Comma-Separated Values (CSV) files.
 These files can be opened and viewed using Excel.

 #### Backing up the data

-Nuudle also keeps a backup of your data files from the previous Nuudle session in a `backup` folder.
+Nuudle also keeps a backup of your data files from the previous Nuudle session in a backup folder.
 The backup data will be updated everytime you start up the Nuudle app.

 This backup allows you to completely revert your data to the previous session's data.
 This is especially useful if your data was unintentionally corrupted and you need to manually restore the data.